Black drongo: Relationship to humans

-Their habit of preying on bees makes them a nuisance to bee-keepers, but farmers attract them to their fields using artificial perches in fields to encourage them to feed on pest insects.
+Their habit of preying on bees makes them a nuisance to beekeepers, but farmers attract them to their fields using artificial perches in fields to encourage them to feed on pest insects.

 In culture

 Being common, they have a wide range of local names.
 The older genus name of Buchanga was derived from the Hindi name of Bhujanga.
 Other local names include "srigunting hitam" in Indonesia, Thampal in Pakistan, Gohalo/Kolaho in Baluchistan, Kalkalachi in Sindhi, Kotwal (policeman) in Hindi; Finge or Finga in Bengali; Phesu in Assamese; Cheiroi in Manipuri; Kosita/Kalo koshi in Gujarati; Ghosia in Marathi; Kajalapati in Oriya; Kari kuruvi (charcoal bird), Erettai valan (two tail) in Tamil; Passala poli gadu in Telugu; Aanaranji (elephant snatcher) in Malayalam; Kari bhujanga in Kannada and Kalu Kawuda in Sinhalese.
 The soliga people do not differentiate this and the bronzed drongo, both being known as karaḷi but the greater racket-tailed drongo is called dodda karaḷi (or large karaḷi).
 A superstition in central India is that cattle would lose their horn if a newly fledged drongo alighted on it.
-It is held in reverence in parts of Punjab in the belief that it brought water to Husayn ibn Ali, revered by Shī‘a Muslims.
+It is held in reverence in parts of Punjab in the belief that it brought water to Husayn ibn Ali, revered by Shī'a Muslims.